DS-Veritas/CS-C312X_Modeling_the_Keyboard/README.md

 ## CS-C312X_Modeling_the_Keyboard
-A Python based assignment for the course Human Computer Interaction (CS-C3120) that calculate
-<br>the optimal design of the QWERTY keyboard based on the Fitts' Law and several other factors.
+A Python based assignment for the course Human Computer Interaction (CS-C3120) that calculate and design optimal layout of the QWERTY keyboard based on the Fitts' Law and several other factors.

 ### Documents
 [Final Report](Final_Report_Modeling_the_Keyboard.pdf)